Chinatsuway/NWPU-note/NXU5013_Polymer_Characterization.md

 hv = \Delta E = \gamma \frac{h}{2\pi} B_0
 $$

-v is the resonance frequency of the nucleus. $\gamma$, Gyromagnetic ratio, constant for each nucleus.
+$v$ is the resonance frequency of the nucleus. $\gamma$, Gyromagnetic ratio, constant for each nucleus.

 ## Requirements of NMR